Blue-Sky-Infomation-Factory/Python-Webview2/README.md

-# Python-Webview2
+# BSIF-Webview2
-Microsoft Webview2 for python.
+BSIF-Webview2 is a application framework base on Microsoft Webview2 for python.

 For the usage, [see here](https://github.com/Blue-Sky-Infomation-Factory/Python-Webview2/wiki).